ryoung2512/2750_a4/readme.txt

 Post new message: lets you post a new message
 Next post: loads the next post in the stream and displays it.

-TO RUN PARSER:
+TO RUN DB:
-4. while in a3 folder invoke parser with ./parser <file>
+3. while in folder invoke the DB with ./db <command>

-Added functionality:
-.k - add author
-.c - add post
-.T - text area
+   NOTE: use ./db -help for help.

 Test Plan:
 For testing the program I extensively tested the different inputs that could be used in the files